 For those with oily skin, sebum may appear to be the one hurdle preventing them from having flawless skin.
 However, it is important to remember that sebum is not the enemy.

 The body produces sebum so that it can protect and moisturize the skin.
 Unfortunately, external factors such as stress, a buildup of toxins or even an infection can result in the overproduction of sebum.
 Too much sebum in the skin breeds bacteria and this then results in an oily complexion as well as acne and blackheads.

-The application on the skin soaks up the excess sebum, cleans out the pores and leaves you with clearer and softer skin.
+The application of the skin soaks up the excess sebum, cleans out the pores, and leaves you with clearer and softer skin.